DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## Docker
-As a developer it is critical that you understand how docker works and how it became so successful and widely used.
-Docker is one of those revolutions that occur regularly in the IT industry where the right product comes at the right time and meets a number of very specific pain points that developers have.
+As a developer it is critical that you understand how Docker works and how it became so successful and widely used.
+Docker is one of those revolutions that occur regularly in the IT industry where the right product comes at the right time and meets a number of very specific pain points for developers.

-From a practical point of view, docker means that it is very easy for you to easily try and use a wide variety of applications and environments.
-For example you can start a local (fully working instance) of the [ELK Stack](https://www.elastic.co/elk-stack) (Elastic search + Logstash + Kibana) in docker, simply by running the `sudo docker pull sebp/elk` command (without installing anything on your host machine)
+From a practical point of view, Docker makes it very easy for you to try and use a wide variety of applications and environments.
+For example you can start a local (fully working instance) of the [ELK Stack](https://www.elastic.co/elk-stack) (Elastic search + Logstash + Kibana) in Docker, simply by running the `sudo Docker pull sebp/elk` command (without installing anything on your host machine)

-The first time I saw and used docker, I was massively impressed by its simplicity and its potential to change how not only applications are deployed, but how applications are developed.
+The first time I saw and used Docker, I was massively impressed by its simplicity and its potential to change how applications are deployed and developed.

-To understand Docker and its power, the first concept to master is how docker is a _"process that exposes a multi-layered file system as an fully isolated OS"_
+To understand Docker and its power, the first concept to master is how Docker is a _"process that exposes a multi-layered file system as an fully isolated OS"_

 It is easy to see Docker as just a faster VM environment or a faster Vagrant (which is a way to programmatically create VMs).
-I've seen companies that because they had automated VM deployments to such an extent (i.e. they become really good at automating the creation and deployment of multi-gigabyte VMs) they dismissed Docker as just another IT fad.
+I've seen companies that having automated VM deployments to a sigificant extent (i.e. they become really good at automating the creation and deployment of multi-gigabyte VMs) completely dismissed Docker as just another IT fad.

-The problem is that Docker is much more than just a faster VM, and By fast, I mean super-fast. normal VMs boot in minutes, Docker can give you a fully working Ubuntu box with Node installed in sub second start time (just run `docker run -it node bash` and when inside the docker container run `node -e 'console.log(20+22)'`).
+The problem is that Docker is much more than just a faster VM and by fast, I mean super-fast.
+Normal VMs boot in minutes, Docker can give you a fully working Ubuntu box with Node installed in sub second start time (just run `Docker run -it node bash` and when inside the Docker container run `node -e 'console.log(20+22)'`).

 Docker starts in second(s) because it is just a process.
 The magic sauce is created by:

 1. a number of linux kernel technologies that are able create a sandboxed environment for that process (for files and network access and other key parts of the OS)
 2. a layered file system, where each layer contains a diff with the previous layer.
-This is a powerful graph db, where each file location is dynamically calculated when you are inside the docker image.
-Basically what is happening is that each layer is immutable, and when a file is changed inside docker it is either a) saved as new docker image or b) lost when the docker image stops.
-An final 'docker image' is just a collection of multiple images, all stacked up, one of top of the other.
+This is a powerful graph db, where each file location is dynamically calculated when you are inside the Docker image.
+Basically what is happening is that each layer is immutable, and when a file is changed inside Docker it is either a) saved as new Docker image or b) discarded when the Docker image stops.
+A final 'Docker image' is just a collection of multiple images, all stacked up, one of top of the other.

 ### Kubernetes

-Once you want to:
+Say you want to:

-1. use multiple docker images in parallel (for example an image for the web server, an image for file system and an image with a database) or
+1. use multiple Docker images in parallel (for example an image for the web server, an image for file system and an image with a database) or

-2. start multiple images at the same time (for example a web server behind an load balancer)
+2. Start multiple images at the same time (for example a web server behind an load balancer)

-you will need to start looking at what is called orchestration technologies.
+You will need to start looking at what are called 'orchestration technologies'.

-The docker team has published a light version of orchestration called [Docker Compose](https://docs.docker.com/compose/) and [Docker Swarm](https://docs.docker.com/engine/swarm/), but what is widely used in the production is [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes)
+The Docker team has published light orchestration frameworks called [Docker Compose](https://docs.Docker.com/compose/) and [Docker Swarm](https://docs.Docker.com/engine/swarm/).
+Whilst both solutions are relatively effective and have their share of pros and cons,[Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) is by far the most widly used container orchestration mechanism in production environemnts.

 Kubernetes (sometimes also called K8) was actually developed by Google and was inspired by [Google's Borg](https://ai.google/research/pubs/pub43438).
-The Borg is one of the key reasons why Google was able to scale massively in its web search and in services like GMail.
-Everything at Google is a container and as early as 2014 Google claimed to start [two billion](https://www.theregister.co.uk/2014/05/23/google_containerization_two_billion/) [containers per week](https://cloud.google.com/containers/)
+The Borg is one of the key reasons why Google was able to massively scale services like its web search and GMail.
+Everything at Google is a container and as early as 2014 Google claimed to be starting [two billion](https://www.theregister.co.uk/2014/05/23/google_containerization_two_billion/) [containers per week](https://cloud.google.com/containers/)

-The problem that Kubernetes solves is the codification of an application environment, plus its deployment strategy and its scalably requirements.
+Kubernetes allows the codification of an application environment thus addressing requirements such as deployment strategy, scalably, containers hygene and tracking etc.

 This is very powerful, since it allows you to basically say: _"I want x number of pods (i.e. web servers and database) to always be available, and if they stop, make sure they are restarted (and configured accordingly)"_

-The reason why is so important to understand this is because you need to evolve from: creating environments by clicking on a lot of of things, to: codifying your server environment (which is just a higher level of programming abstraction layer).
+The reason why is so important to understand this is because you need to evolve from creating environments by clicking on a lot of of things, to codifying your service delivery environment (which is just a higher level of programming abstraction layer).

 Note that you also get a similar workflow with tools like [AWS CloudFormation](https://aws.amazon.com/cloudformation/)